taniarascia/taniarascia.com/content/posts/2019-05-16-getting-started-with-vue.md

 ### Event listeners

 We want to do an `onsubmit` event on the form.
 We can do that with `v-on:submit`, or `@submit` for short.
-This convention with be the same for `@click`/`v-on:click` or any other similar event.
+This convention will be the same for `@click`/`v-on:click` or any other similar event.
 The `submit` event also has a handy `prevent` we can add to it, which is the same as putting `event.preventDefault()` inside the submit function, since we won't be using the default GET/POST methods provided by forms.

 Let's add this to the form, and reference a `handleSubmit` method we'll make.